-- Equal mix of the overlap of two or more character area types, including Agriculture, Housing, and Natural Resource. - This mix is typically the result of areas that were previously primarily agricultural in nature that have evolved in one of two ways: - Developed into farmettes or large lot, rural housing. - Former agricultural settings which are evolving back to a meadow or successional forest. - Residential uses are primarily single family dwellings, often on lots over 10 acres. - Housing and agriculture operations adjoin each other. - Utility service is provided through individual, on-lot sewer and water systems.
+- Equal mix of the overlap of two or more character area types, including Agriculture, Housing, and Natural Resource. - This mix is typically the result of areas that were previously primarily agricultural in nature that have evolved in one of two ways: - Developed into farmettes or large lot, rural housing. - Former agricultural settings which are reverting back to a meadow or successional forest. - Residential uses are primarily single family dwellings, often on lots over 10 - Housing and agriculture operations adjoin each other. - Utility service is provided through individual, on-lot systems.